merenlab/merenlab.org/_posts/miscellaneous/2020-06-27-seminar-series-on-microbial-omics.md

 ## Registration

 Seminars are free to attend and open to anyone!
+However, due to technical reasons, **we will not be able to invite everyone who fills up the form**.

-However, we request you to register using the following form:
+We request you to register using the following form:

 **[https://forms.gle/o2JY8ufE4mJojdE48](https://forms.gle/o2JY8ufE4mJojdE48)**

 {:.warning}
-The registration form will be open until July 8<sup>th</sup>. **Do you know someone who may benefit from this?
-Please let them know!**
+The registration form will be open until July 8<sup>th</sup>.

 ## Questions?